micropolimi/MAPPI/README.md

 ## 🌱 Overview
 APPI (Adult Plant Projection Imaging) is an open-source project dedicated to advanced imaging of growing plants.
 It provides tools for:
-- **Software-controlled imaging** using cameras and LEDs.
+- **Software-controlled optical imaging** using cameras and LEDs.
 - **Automated data analysis** with region-of-interest registration.
 - **Hardware integration** for multiview plant growth monitoring.

-🔗 **Explore our repository and contribute to the project!**
+**Explore our repository and contribute to the project!**

 ---

 ## 🖥️ Software Installation
 The control software for APPI is based on [Scope Foundry].
-To set up the environment:
+To set up the environment and install the software:
 1. Follow the [Scope Foundry installation] guidelines.
-2. Download and install the [APPI code], which runs cameras, LEDs, and triggers with a dedicated [App].
+2. Download or clone the [APPI code], which runs cameras, LEDs, and triggers with a dedicated [App].

-📌 _Ensure all dependencies are properly installed to avoid compatibility issues._

 ---